Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis

 \subsection{Rasterization}

-With the barycentric coordinates of the ray-triangles intersections and diffuse weight computed, we interpolate the color for the current pixel w.r.t. the colors of each vertex weighted by the barycentric coordinates,

-where $c^0$, $c^1$, and $c^2 \in \mathbb{R}^3$ are computed from the SH components of each vertex, and $\lambda$ are the barycentric coordinates of the intersection point.
+Throughout this paper, we use barycentric coordinates, $\lambda=[\lambda^0, \lambda^1, \lambda^2]^T$, to rasterize triangles.
+Please see Section~\ref{sec:background} for more details.
+With the barycentric coordinates of the ray-triangle intersections and the diffuse weight computed, we interpolate the color for the current pixel w.r.t. the colors of each vertex weighted by the barycentric coordinates, $c_n = \lambda$, where $c^0$, $c^1$, and $c^2 \in \mathbb{R}^3$ are computed from the SH components of each vertex, and $\lambda$ are the barycentric coordinates of the intersection point.